Lisbon Portugal Temple Dedication

 The temple—Portugal’s first—will open for ordinances on Tuesday, September 24.

-Portugal is home to nearly 45,000 members in 68 congregations as well as six stakes, four districts, and one mission.
+Portugal is home to more than 45,000 Church members in 68 congregations as well as 6 stakes, 4 districts, and 1 mission.
 The closest temple to the country currently is the Madrid Spain Temple, with more than 300 miles, or 500 kilometers, separating Lisbon and Madrid.

 Also in 1974, William Grant Bangerter was called as the first mission president in Portugal, with four missionaries serving in Brazil reassigned to Lisbon.
 Four years later, Church membership had reached 1,000.